Rachnerd/angular2/README.md

 ```
 Provide a String '/people' in PeopleListComponent's providers array.

-Inject it into PeopleListComponent and call get.
+Inject it into PeopleListComponent and retrieve the array of Person and
+log it.
 ```

 Now the injector passes the '/people' string into the RestService, meaning that we've set a